qcif-training/StatisticalComparisonsUsingR/_episodes_rmd/03-Correlation.Rmd

 of which are normally distributed, and which show a linear relationship.
 * Spearman's rank is for when there are two continuous variables, but at least one is not normally distributed.
+* Kendall's Tau is for when there are two ranked categorical variables.
-* An associated test, Shapiro-Wilk, can be used to determine whether the data can be treated as normally distributed or not.
+* An associated test, Shapiro-Wilk, can be used to determine whether continuous variables can be treated as normally distributed or not.

 Both Pearson's and Spearman's tests calculate a correlation value _r_ between the two variables.
 This value indicates the degree of association between the